Jan3kJ/A_Flow/readme.md

 # A-Flow

-Profile plugin based on D-Flow.
+Profile Editor based on D-Flow.
 It's a mix of D-Flow and Adaptive (for medium roasts) profile plus some adaptions.

 ## How to use it?
-Enable the plugin in the DE1 app: settings -> APP -> Extensions -> select A-Flow
+TBD: Select A-Flow as profile editor or select one of the A-Flow default profiles.

 To get started, select one of the default profiles default-light, default-medium, default-dark depending on your beans.